Matty-El/urban-attiva/README.md

 #### Home Page

--   VeloRoute logo with a link to the home page.
+-   Urban Attiva logo with a link to the home page.
--   A navigation menu on the top right of the website hero section that allows the user to navigate the website by clicking the navigation links.
-The navigation menu collapses to a burger icon with sidenav menu on smaller devices.
-Only the navigation links for Home, Routes, Cycling Tips, Log In and Join Us pages are visible to users who are not logged in to the site.
+-   A navigation menu that allows the user to navigate the website by clicking the navigation links.
+The navigation menu collapses to a burger icon with aa exapnding sidenav menu on smaller devices.
--   Section one of the Home page includes a hero image and tagline.
+-   Section one of the home page includes a hero image, header text and a shop now button.
--   Section two of the Home page includes introductory text and a call to action button prompting users to join us at VeloRoute.
+-   Section two of the home page images for each of the core product categories which when clicked link through to the product pages pre filtered by category.
--   Section three of the Home page includes the six most recently added routes displayed on medium and larger devices and the three most recently added routes are displayed on small devices.
+-   Section three of the home page includes some customer reviews.
+-   Section four of the home page cconatins some information highlighting free shipping thresholds, secure payments and registered user discounts.

+#### Shop Navigation

+-   The shop navigation menu enables users to link to the product page with products displayed filtered by core product categories and sub categories.
+-   The product page provides the shopper with the ability to sort the product listing by price, rating, name or category.
+-   Clicking on a product images navigates the user to the product details page where information about the product is displayed.
+The user can add a product to their shopping cart from the prodcut detail page and select the quentity and chosen size.

-#### Routes Page
+#### Shopping Cart

--   The Routes page displays all routes that have been added to VeloRoute, with the most recently added routes displayed first.
--   There is the option to search routes to find routes matching specific text search criteria.

-#### Cycling Tips Page

--   The Cycling Tips page displays cards with cycling tips relating to categories such as bicycle maintenance, safety and nutrition.
+-   Once the user has selectd products and added them to their shopping cart the cart
 -   Cycling Tips are added by the admin user and cannot be edited by other users.
 Admin users can edit or delete cycling tips and the delete button is linked to a modal to confirm if the user definitely wants to delete the cycling tip.

 #### Log In Page